Comparison results for capacity: Main results

 using \eqref{capball} whenever $K\subset M$ is a compact set with smooth boundary and principal curvatures satisfying $\kappa_i\ge H_0$.
 So we have obtained a comparison result between the capacity of a convex body in $M$ and the capacity of a round ball in the Euclidean space via the previous comparison of the Laplacian of the distance function in both manifolds. \end{remark}

 \begin{remark} A Riemannian manifold $M$ is said to be hyperbolic if there exists a non-constant positive superharmonic function on $M$.
 Otherwise it is called parabolic.
-The so-called type problem for manifolds it is related to the problem of establishing necessary and sufficient geometric conditions for a Riemannian manifold to be hyperbolic or parabolic.
-This classical problem began to be studied for Riemannian surfaces in the thirties by Ahlfors, Myrberg, Nevalinna and Royden among others and have given rise to a large literature.
+The so-called type problem for manifolds is related to the problem of establishing necessary and sufficient geometric conditions for a Riemannian manifold to be hyperbolic or parabolic.
+This classical problem began to be studied for Riemannian surfaces in the thirties by Ahlfors, Myrberg, Nevanlinna and Royden among others and have given rise to a large literature.

-Lyons and Sullivan \cite{LS} gave a list of equivalent conditions to check the hyperbolicity of an oriented Riemannian manifold, which is known as the {\it Kelvin-Nevalinna-Royden criterium}.
+Lyons and Sullivan \cite{LS} gave a list of equivalent conditions to check the hyperbolicity of an oriented Riemannian manifold, which is known as the {\it Kelvin-Nevanlinna-Royden criterium}.
 This criterium states that $M$ is hyperbolic if and only if there exists a compact set $K$ in $M$ with positive capacity.

-Notice that, as a consequence of the above theorem, the geodesic balls of a Cartan-Hadamard manifold of dimension greater than or equal to three are strictly positive.
-So, applying the Kelvin-Nevalinna-Royden criterium we have an alternative proof of the hyperbolicity of such manifolds.
+Notice that, as a consequence of the above theorem, the capacity of a geodesic ball of a Cartan-Hadamard manifold of dimension greater than or equal to three is strictly positive.
+So, applying the Kelvin-Nevanlinna-Royden criterium we have an alternative proof of the hyperbolicity of such manifolds.
 This was previously known by the works of Ichihara \cite{I2}, \cite{I1}, see also \cite[Thm.~15.3]{Gri}.
 Alternatively, one can also use the isoperimetric inequality of Hoffman and Spruck \cite{MR0365424} together with Theorem~8.2 in \cite{Gri} to prove the hyperbolicity of Cartan-Hadamard manifolds of dimension larger than or equal to three. \end{remark}

 Now we state a comparison result for complete non-compact manifolds with non-negative Ricci curvature.